omidarmat/onLearn/react.md

 6. UI: this is for all the components that don't belong to any of the features or those that we want to reuse in many different features, like inputs, forms, buttons, tables, etc.
 7. Utils: usually contains some helper code.

-# **Core concepts of building React apps**
+# Core concepts of building React apps

-We will talk about **Components**, **Props**, and **JSX**.
+We will talk about Components, Props, and JSX.
 We will learn how components are the building blocks of React applications and how to create and reuse them using the powerfull JSX syntax.

-We will also share data between components using Props and learn about rendering **lists**, **conditional rendering**, and more.
+We will also share data between components using Props and learn about rendering lists, conditional rendering, and more.
 Looking at a React app, there is nothing that is not a component, or at least not inside of some component.
 As mentioned before, what React does is to basically take components and draw them on to a webpage.
 In technical terms, React renders a "View" for each component, and all these views together make up the UI.

 It is important to remember that each component has its own: